Radioactive Waste - Transport

-| Use of Registered Carrier |
+Use of Registered Carrier |

 The Duty of Care makes it the waste producers (consignors) responsibility to ensure that waste is only transferred to an appropriately licensed carrier, carrying an appropriate approval certificate issued under the Radioactive Material (Road Transport) Regulations.
 The Carrier must also display the appropriate identification marks on the vehicle.

-If waste is also classified as Special Waste due to its characteristics (e.g. toxicity), Special Waste Regulations will also apply (see Transfer of Special Waste and SWEN 019). |
+If waste is also classified as Special or Hazardous Waste due to its characteristics (e.g. toxicity), Special Waste/Hazardous Regulations will also apply (see Transfer of Special/Hazardous Waste and SWEN 019). |

-| Transport of waste from offshore |
+Transport of Waste from Offshore |

 If the waste is being transferred from offshore, the Road Transport Regulations do not apply to the transfer vessel, but will apply once this waste is transferred onshore.
 Vessels carrying radioactive materials must comply with the Merchant Shipping Regulations and stow and label goods in accordance with the International Maritime Dangerous Goods (IMDG) Code.
 The ships manifest must also detail all the dangerous goods being carried.